raydak-labs/kubernetes-workshop-tasks/code-together/container/README.md

 With `docker image ls` we can see our images.
-For detailed information of the image we can run `docker image inspect myfirstimage:latest`
+For detailed information of the image we can run `docker image inspect myfirstimage:latest` Or see layers directly with `docker history myfirstimage:latest`

 If we would want to release the image we could run `docker push myfirstimage:latest`